Top 10 Minnesota Film Destinations

 Jingle All The Way (1996)

 In this holiday movie classic, Howard Langston (played by Arnold Schwarzeneger), tackles holiday shoppers at Mall of America on Christmas Eve in order to get his son the last Turbo Man action figure.
 Today, MOA remains an international shopping and entertainment mecca.
-It's the second-largest mall in North America, with 520+ retail stores and over 40 million visitors per year.
-In addition to shopping, visitors can enjoy Nickelodean Universe, LEGO, Underwater Adventures Aquarium, Theatres at Mall of America and restaurants offering a wide array of cuisines.
+It's the second-largest mall in North America, with 520+ retail stores and more than 40 million visitors per year.
+In addition to shopping, visitors can enjoy Nickelodeon Universe, LEGO, Sea Life Minnesota Aquarium, Theatres at Mall of America, and restaurants offering a wide array of cuisines.

 Sweet Land (2005)

 "Sweet Land" is a love story set amidst the farms of southwestern Minnesota's prairie grasslands, where the land has sustained life and inspired creativity (the area is home to several renowned authors and artists) for hundreds of years.
 The city of Montevideo is the place to visit to experience the rich history of life on the prairie.
 The city is home to many historic sites, museums, National Register properties and parks, including Historic Chippewa City, the Chicago Milwaukee & St. Paul Depot and the Swensson Farm Museum, which features a 22-room brick farmhouse, grist mill and timber frame barn.